The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 - Know what type of health plan you have.

 You need to know what type of health plan you have.
 This can be individual coverage, self-funded employer-based coverage, small group coverage, large group coverage or a public plan.
-See the checklist titled “Checklist for My Health Plan Coverage” on page 25 in the appendix.
+See the checklist titled “Checklist for My Health Plan Coverage”.

 - Understand the terms of the plan’s coverage documents (and what mental health and non-mental health benefits the plan does and does not cover).